 True Christians (who study Christianity properly) do not think of the heaven they want to go as being similar to Pure Land in its features (or they would not be true Christians), just as true Buddhists do not think of Pure Land as being similar to any heaven (as all heavens are greatly inferior).
-To know more about the vast differences between heavens and Pure Lands, please see https://purelanders.com/2011/12/15/the-differences-between-heavens-pure-lands/.
-(Please note that this article is written in the context of Buddhism.)
+To know more about the vast differences between heavens and Pure Lands, please see https://purelanders.com/2011/12/15/the-differences-between-heavens-pure-lands.
+(Please note that is in the context of Buddhism.)

-Most Christians don’t practise recitation of the name of Jesus and/or God in terms of aiming for calm single-mindedness, though there might be some quality of whole-heartedness.
-They don’t practise dedication of merits too, thought there might be some quality of wishing to reach the heaven they believe to exist.
-In Buddhism, it is impossible to reach a heaven merely by faith if there is inadequate self-generated good karma to create conditions to deserve rebirth there.
+Most Christians do not practise recitation of the name of Jesus and/or God in terms of aiming for calm single-mindedness, though there might be some quality of sincerity.
+They do not practise dedication of merits too, though there might be some quality of wishing to reach the heaven they believe to exist.
+In Buddhism, it is impossible to reach a heaven merely by faith if there is inadequate self-generated positive karma to create conditions to deserve rebirth there.

-Christians faith is in terms of a creator God (and/or his son) who is omnipotent, omnibenevolent and omniscient, but this is considered a delusion in Buddhism, because such a being does not exist.
+Christian faith is in terms of a creator God (and/or his son) who is omnipotent, omnibenevolent and omniscient, but there is no such faith in Buddhism, because such a being was taught by the Buddha to not exist.
 To know more about why this is so, please see http://thedailyenlightenment.com/2010/12/did-the-universe-have-a-creator and its related articles.
-If the faith is misplaced, the aspiration and practice that follows will likewise be so.
-Being so misaligned in terms of truth, such a person will not be able to reach Pure Land, which is aligned with truth.
+If faith is misplaced, the aspiration and practice that follows will likewise be so.
+Being thus misaligned from reality, such a person will not be able to reach Pure Land, which is aligned with truth.

-If a Christian, for some strange reason happens to substitute God’s name for his right understanding and Faith of/in Amituofo, substitutes the right concept of Pure Land with the term ‘heaven’ in his mind, which he aspires to go to, and recites the substituted name ‘properly’ for his Practice, he might be able to reach Pure Land – but only theoretically, and not necessarily practically – because this is only mindfulness of Amituofo theoretically and indirectly!
+If a Christian, for some strange reason happens to substitute God’s name for his right understanding and Faith in Amituofo, substitutes the right concept of Pure Land with the term ‘heaven’ in his mind, which he aspires to go to, and recites the substituted name ‘properly’ for his Practice, he might be able to reach Pure Land – but only theoretically, and not necessarily practically – because this is only very indirect ‘mindfulness of Amituofo’ theoretically.

 Why any Christian would happen or want to do this would be very bizarre indeed.
 It would be like insisting on calling an apple an orange while actually thinking of an apple.
-One’s mind is thus most likely confused and far from being single-minded, and with such a mind-state, one cannot reach Pure Land.
+One’s mind is thus most likely confused.
+With such a mind-state, one cannot reach Pure Land.
 We also need to note that the core practice to reach Pure Land is via mindfulness of Amituofo’s name for focus.
 Amituofo also vowed to receive those who are mindful of his name.
 Using other indirect means of mindfulness (other than related mantras, names of assisting Buddhas and Bodhisattvas) is risky.

 When it comes to the truth department, there are even more differences.
 E.g. No religion other than Buddhism teaches the existence of Pure Land(s) as the Buddha taught.
 To summarise, in terms of perfect compassion (linked to goodness) and wisdom (linked to truth), again in the Buddhist perspective, all religions fall short of the Buddha’s teachings – which means where they can reach is limited.

 No one who is serious and respectful about learning his own religion and Buddhism will insist his religion’s idea of heaven is the same as the Buddhist teaching of Pure Land.
 Why so?
-Because no non-Buddhist religion describes a heaven that is likened to Pure Land, while the Buddha clearly said Pure Land is beyond any usual heavens.
+Because no non-Buddhist religion describes a heaven to be just like Pure Land, while the Buddha clearly said Pure Land is beyond any usual heavens.
 Insisting that Pure Land is the same as a non-Buddhist concept of heaven is thus a serious delusion.
 Those who are lazy to learn properly often lump different concepts of ‘paradises’ together.
-(They should see this article: https://purelanders.com/2011/12/15/the-differences-between-heavens-pure-lands/)
+(They should see this article to correct their thinking: https://purelanders.com/2011/12/15/the-differences-between-heavens-pure-lands)

 To dedicate limited merits based on limited goodness (due to the shortcomings of the measure of goodness, as above for example), and especially erroneous Faith will not lead to Pure Land.
 For example, if I believe a train will go West when it actually goes North, no matter how much merits I accumulate (do good), and how much I believe (have Faith) and wish (have Aspiration) that it will lead me West, the train will not do so.
 Even if I keep riding it a thousand times (representing continuous Practice), the destination will never be reached.